Mariamman: In the Tamil Diaspora

-Her worship has been brought over across the Tamil Diaspora in places such as the Caribbean, South Africa, Mauritius, Reunion Island, Singapore, Vietnam, and Fiji where festivities and temples are often done and built in her name.
+Her worship has been brought over across the Tamil Diaspora in places such as the Caribbean, South Africa, the Mascarenes, Sri Lanka, the Malayosphere, Vietnam, and Fiji where festivities and temples are often done and built in her name.
 Her trance-worship has been brought via the Girmityas to around the world, where similar traditions to those in Mainland Tamil Nadu are practiced.
 Often times, Mariamman is syncretized with Kali.
+While indentured laborers were the primary spreaders of her worship worldwide, often syncretized or adopted by other populations of their host countries, it also received patronage from well-to-do Indian migrants in Ceylon, the Straits Settlements, and Indochina.

 Temples

 Most temples to Mariamman are simple village shrines, where both male and female priests perform sacred rituals.
 In many rural shrines, the goddess is represented by a granite stone with a sharp tip, like a spear head.
 This stone is often adorned with garlands made of limes and with red flowers.
-These shrines often have an anthill that could be the resting place of a cobra.
+These shrines often have an anthill that could be the resting place of a cobra, which is said to be a manifestation of Mariamman.
 Milk and eggs are offered to propitiate the snake.

 Some temples have attained sufficient popularity for Brahmanas to officiate at them.
 For example, the Samayapuram Mariamman near the shore of river Kaveri in the northern outskirts of Tiruchirapalli, maintains a rich agamic tradition and all rituals are performed by Gurukkalas.